dbgrande/GrandeModular/README.md

 Tails
 -------------------
-***New for v1.7.0***
+***Updated for v1.7.1***

 ![Tails](images/Tails.png "Tails")

 **Mono to poly sequential note splitter—helps preserve envelope tails.**

+***For v1.7.1, panel design updated, VCA CV input now clamped, and minor code issues were fixed.***

-**Tails** takes a monophonic sequence of notes, as defined by a gate/trigger and a V/Oct voltage, and moves each note to the next available polyphonic output channels.
-Then using a polyphonic oscillator and a polyphonic envelope generator, these notes can be played simultaneously, giving a much fuller sound.
-The envelope tails don't have to be cut short at the next note, and can play through most (or all) of their length.
+**Tails** takes a monophonic sequence of notes, as defined by a gate pulse and a V/Oct pitch value, and splits them into multiple polyphonic channels.

+Gate pulse lengths are not changed, so there can still only be one active note playing at a time.
+However, by giving each note a separate channel, this allows for each note's release envelope to continue playing in parallel, giving a much fuller sound.

+This is particularly useful for irregular tempos, where widely spaced notes have time to play their tails, but closely spaced notes get cut off abruptly.
+Note however, that since there's only one pitch value per note, chords are not directly supported.

 **Without Tails:** Notes and their envelopes get cut off abruptly when a new note appears.